bertofurth/Seagate-Central-Samba/README_FIRMWARE_UPGRADE_METHOD.md

 value.

 ### Upgrade the Seagate Central
-Login to the target Seagate Central web management page.
+Login to the target Seagate Central web management page as an admin user.
+(Normal users are not able to perform a system upgrade.)

 Make sure that the newly created firmware image is locally accessible from the machine you are using to log into the web management page.

 On the web management page go into "Settings" Tab.
 Under the "Advanced" folder select the "Firmware Update" option.

 At this point I would suggest making sure that the "Update Automatically" check box is deselected as Seagate is no longer providing automatic firmware updates.

 In the "Install from file" field click on "Choose File".

 A file selection dialog box should appear where you can select the newly built firmware image.

 Once the firmware upgrade image has been chosen click on the "Install" button.